Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Disconnect appliances, such as washing machines, stoves, and televisions, from the outlet during a power outage.
 Power surges upon energy returns could harm those devices.

 - Store ice in your freezer in case the power outage lasts more than a day.
-Put the ice in a freezer to keep frozen food cold after the freezer stops maintaining insulation.
+Put the ice in a freezer to keep food cold after the freezer stops maintaining insulation.
+A full freezer will keep the temperature for about 48 hours.

 - Avoid driving in your town when the city doesn’t have power.
 Traffic lights won’t work, increasing the odds of an accident.